-As the adoption of Internet of Things (IoT) continues to expand globally there are more and more opportunities to be able to engage with your customers in relevant and interesting ways, however in this article we will discuss several of the most popular and easiest ways to use proven technologies that are readily available and widely deployed already today.
+As the adoption of Internet of Things (IoT) continues to expand globally there are more and more opportunities to be able to engage with your customers in relevant and interesting ways.
+However in this article we will discuss several of the most popular and easiest ways to use proven technologies that are readily available and widely deployed already today.

 3) Push notifications are not limited to 160 characters like SMS.
-This doesn't mean that you cannot use either of these methods, however we have found much higher levels of engagement when utilizing push notifications instead of SMS.
-For more information about push notifications; what they are, and when to use them, please see this article.
+This doesn't mean that you cannot use either of these methods, however we have found much higher levels of engagement when utilizing push notifications as opposed to SMS.
+For more information about push notifications, what they are, and when to use them, please see this article.

-There are a number of considerations and methods to engage with customers utilizing beacons, for more information about what they are, how they work, and the best way to use them, read more here.
+There are a number of considerations and methods to engage with customers utilising beacons, for more information about what they are, how they work, and the best way to use them, read more here.

 Digital Displays - Digital displays are not a new mechanism to engage with customers, however what is still relatively new is using those displays as a mechanism to provide contextual and personal content and interaction with customers.
-For example, today, in conjunction with an analytics platform you can dynamically adapt the content of a digital display based upon the buying habits of customers that are likely present given the current environmental factors such as time of day, weather, local events, or other real world considerations.
+For example, today, in conjunction with an analytics platform ,you can dynamically adapt the content of a digital display based upon the buying habits of customers that are likely present - given the current environmental factors such as time of day, weather, local events, or other real world considerations.
 Additionally, if deployed in conjunction with beacons, you can adapt that content to be specific to a given individual customer and even be able to push them QR codes on the display and allow them to receive redemption offers directly from that display.

 Digital displays offer a great way to engage with your consumers in a dynamic way and allows for fast deployment and low costs.
 To learn more about how we deploy digital displays, please see this article.

-These are several simple examples of ways to engage with your customers in the physical world, however the number of use cases is almost endless and with the continued adoption of IoT, the channels by which to recognize and engage with your customers increases every day.
-For more information or to see how Plexure can help you determine how it can best serve your business contact us here!
+These are simple examples of ways to engage with your customers in the physical world, however the number of use cases is almost endless and with the continued adoption of IoT, the channels by which to recognize and engage with your customers increases every day.
+For more information or to see how Plexure can help you determine how it can best serve your business, contact us here!